mit-crpg/OpenMOC/_sources/methods/track_generation.txt

    w_{m} = \frac{1}{2\pi}\left[2\pi - \phi_{m} + \frac{\phi_{m} - \phi_{m-1}}{2}\right] & \;\; \text{if} \;\;\; m = M

-The quadrature recommended by Yamamoto [1]_ is used by default for the polar angles and weights in OpenMOC.
+The quadrature recommended by [Yamamoto]_ is used by default for the polar angles and weights in OpenMOC.

 .. _spatial-quadrature: